qmk/qmk_firmware/docs/feature_backlight.md

 ## Backlight On State

 Most backlight circuits are driven by an N-channel MOSFET or NPN transistor.
 This means that to turn the transistor *on* and light the LEDs, you must drive the backlight pin, connected to the gate or base, *high*.
 Sometimes, however, a P-channel MOSFET, or a PNP transistor is used.
-In this case you must `#define BACKLIGHT_ON_STATE 0`, so that when the transistor is on, the pin is driven *low* instead.
+In this case, when the transistor is on, the pin is driven *low* instead.

+This functionality is configured at the keyboard level with the `BACKLIGHT_ON_STATE` define.

 ## Multiple backlight pins